miguelrincon/miguelrincon.github.io/_drafts/miguelrincon-interview-prep-2019-04-07.md

 - VWFS Online: Remote work and diversity, convince them that another setup with possible.
 Innovative project for an old style company.
 - Non-work: HSK

 1. **Tell me about a time you had a conflict at work.** There was a disagreement with one of my designer colleagues, we had friction because her designs were not web friendly, she was designing the websites with a fixed frame and couldn't understand responsive methods.
-I had to undwerstand that design can be quite personal.
+I had to understand that design can be quite personal.
 My solution was to spend time with her and explain to her the technicalities behind responsive design, I also worked with her to create a kitchen sink or framework for the project we were working on, so the layout design was mostly left on the hands of the development team with her guidance and feedback.

 2. **Can you describe a stressful situation and how you handled it?** For PEC we work in an online booking system, recently some of the bookings dissapeared and we could not find out why.
 Client keep calling to ask as their operations were stopped during the days that appeared booked.
 Initially I wanted to find the root cause, but after a few hours I decided to patch the system to increase the booking amounts, so the operations could continue.
 I think is sometimes important to take 5 minutes and stop to try and think clearly... and solve the problem next morning.